 Chewy Oatmeal Raisin Cookies with Walnuts

-These chewy oatmeal raisin cookies with walnuts are the ultimate comfort food.
+Chewy oatmeal raisin cookies with walnuts that are the ultimate comfort food.

 These oatmeal raisin cookies are chewy and crunchy at the same time.